Hundreds of migrants survive dramatic high-seas rescue – DW – 11/22/2022

 An earlier rescue attempt had to be abandoned due to the bad weather conditions.

-The vessel was eventually towed to the port of Palaiochora on the island if Crete, where the coast guard said the migrants were safe.
+The vessel was eventually towed to the port of Palaiochora on the island of Crete, where the coast guard said the migrants were safe.

 Hellenic Red Cross rescue and health workers were on standby to administer assistance.
 State television ERT reported that most on board were asylum seekers from Egypt and Syria, and that a hundred children had been allowed to disembark first.